Skip to content

 Share:

-Repair meetups are now held in 31 locations in the valley and the Catskills — but since the pandemic, they’ve had to adapt to fresh pressures.
+Across the Hudson Valley and the Catskills, repair meetups are now held in some 31 locations — but since the start of the COVID-19 pandemic, they’ve adapted to fresh pressures.
 Those have included not only the loss of their passionate founder, but also stringent health protocols — and the national trends of buying more new goods.

 Repair Cafe Hudson Valley founder John Wackman (third from right) pictured with a Solarize Kingston group.
 (Photo: Courtesy Sustainable Hudson Valley)

-The number of local Repair Cafes — which were largely held indoors pre-COVID-19 — has actually dropped slightly.
-But those that are still meeting are proving their resilience.
-And by meeting mostly outside now, their users are placing themselves right in the natural environment they want to protect by reducing waste.
+The number of local Repair Cafes — which were largely held indoors pre-COVID-19 — dropped slightly during the height of the pandemic.
+But those that continued meeting are proving their resilience.
+And when many began meeting mostly outside, their users are placed themselves right in the natural environment they wanted to protect.

 “Before the pandemic there were 40 that had met at least once, and there are a couple dozen that are regular, faithful, whether monthly or twice a year,” Everett says.
 “Because they are organized, resourceful, and smart, they have rolled with the pandemic.”